 Joseph’s son, Nicholas Glen Williams, commonly known as Glen Williams, was born on March 28, 1865.
 He married Mary Margaret Hollingsworth on May 20, 1896.
 They would continue to reside in the corner-to-corner log cabins built by his father and grandfather, adding rooms as necessary to accommodate their growing family.
 They would have thirteen children, although several of them died at birth or in childhood.

-In 1893 “Old Nick” was set up and advertised at the World’s Fair in Chicago.
+In 1893, the new brand was set up and advertised at the World’s Fair in Chicago.
 Seven years later, Glen was invited to set up at the Paris Exposition.
 This set the stage for world-wide distribution.
-Glen worked diligently to promote and establish the “Old Nick” brand.
+Glen worked diligently to promote and establish the ONW brand.
 In 1902, when North Carolina passed a law requiring that whiskey be produced only in an incorporated town, Glen went to work to make Williams, North Carolina, an incorporated town.
 While he was not a large man, he had lots of determination and drive.
 He would not back down for a cause he believed in, and was called “Mr. Williams” by most people who knew him—not because he demanded it, but because he had their utmost respect.

-The “Old Nick Distillery” continued full operation until prohibition laws were enacted making it illegal to sell whiskey in North Carolina.
-“Old Nick” was then forced to distribute their products by shipping them out of state.
+The “Old Nick Williams Distillery” continued full operation until prohibition laws were enacted making it illegal to sell whiskey in North Carolina.
+They were then forced to distribute their products by shipping them out of state.
 This distribution continued until Glen Williams died on November 25, 1913.
-He left his widow with a 1,400 acre farm to operate, 28,000 gallons of “illegal” whiskey, and nine children to raise.
+He left his widow with a 1,400 acre farm to operate, 28,000 gallons of the now “illegal” whiskey, and nine children to raise.
 The youngest child, Zebulon Vance Williams, was only 2½ years old at the time.
 After national prohibition was enacted, Glen’s widow had no choice but to destroy the remaining whiskey and shutdown the distillery.